-End of January/February 2020
+End of January/February 2021.

-Interview with Mrs Lockley including discussion about application form, chosen pathway and combination of subjects.
-Parents are invited to attend.

-March 2020 - Conditional offer of a place.

-You will receive a letter informing you if your application has been successful and whether or not we will be offering you a conditional place of study at Bloxwich Academy Sixth Form from September 2020.
-It will also indicate the grades you will need to achieve in order to take your selected subjects.
-All offers are conditional, and will only become final following your GCSE results in August 2020.
+Interview with Mrs Lockley, including a discussion about your application, the subjects that you are choosing and what your future plans are.
+Parents are invited to attend the meeting virtually.
+March 2021- Conditional offer of a place.
+You will receive a letter informing you if your application has been successful and whether or not we will be offering you a conditional place of study at Bloxwich Academy sixth form for September 2021.
+All offers are conditional, and will only become final following your GCSE results in August 2021.